not-jan/apex-tux/README.md

 - Change the directory into the repository: `cd apex-tux`
 - Compile the app using the features you want
   - If you **don't** run DBus you have to disable the dbus feature: `cargo build --release --no-default-features --features crypto,usb`
-  - Otherwise, just run `cargo build --release --features sysinfo,hotkeys,gif`
+  - Otherwise just run `cargo build --release --features sysinfo,hotkeys,image`
   - If you **don't** have an Apex device around at the moment or want to develop more easily you can enable the simulator: `cargo build --release --no-default-features --features crypto,clock,dbus-support,simulator`

 ## Configuration